-Pete Townshend declares in an Uncut interview, widely quoted in the red-tops, that he and Roger Daltrey might have had a better working relationship had Daltrey not stayed with his second wife Heather all these years.
-Knowing the feisty American former model, I bet she hasn't batted so much as a lash over it.
+Pete Townshend declares in an Uncut interview, widely quoted in the red-tops, that he and Roger Daltrey might have had a better working relationship had Daltrey not stayed with his second wife, Heather.
+Knowing the feisty American former model, I bet she hasn't batted a lash over it.

-Heather knew too well what she was taking on when she married Roger.
-The Who were the biggest band in the world and in demand on most continents, across which they wenched and wassailed with gusto for months at a time.
+Heather knew what she was taking on when she married Roger.
+The Who were the biggest band in the world and in demand on most continents, across which they wenched and wassailed for months at a time.
 She'd have been a deaf, dumb and blind kid to believe that her old man would keep his kecks on while he was off on the road.

 Now that septuagenarian Rog resembles an Ena Sharples acolyte with greying curls, more at home in the snug of the Rovers' Return than swinging microphones on stage, the balance of power has shifted.
 His cock has come home to roost.
-His relationship with Heather has metamorphosed, Rog reveals, into 'something much deeper' - and his wife is 'the most extraordinary woman' he knows.
+His relationship with Heather has metamorphosed, Rog reveals, into 'something much deeper'.
+His wife, he says, is 'the most extraordinary woman' he knows.

 I have rarely known a marriage so open.
 Feminists have blasted Heather down the years for putting up with it, but she couldn't give a toss.
 'Infidelity is in the mind,' she once told me.
 'I couldn't care less who he goes with, as long as he comes home to me.'
-And more besides, which does not bear repetition in a family blog.
+And more besides.